zukka77/simplesamlphp/modules/core/docs/authproc_attributelimit.md

 release some specific values, make the name of the attribute the key of the array, and its value an array with all the different values allowed for it.

+You may need to send special bilateral, or local attributes to a set of SPs that are not specified in SP's metadata.
+In this case you can list the SPs then add the name of the attributes to send these SPs, or you can list the attributes and then specify the SPs to send them.
+Find the examples below.

 Examples
 --------